aeldar/rounded-percentage/README.md

 A list of tuples of the original percentages (or any other original type) and the rounded percentages.

+ATTENTION!
+The initial order of items is not preserved.

 ## Usage examples

 ```typescript